CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 /home/username
 ```

-In this example, 4 nodes were allocated interactively for 1 hour via the qexp queue.
-The interactive shell is executed in the home directory.
+In this example, 4 nodes were allocated interactively for 1 hour via the `qexp` queue.
+The interactive shell is executed in the `/home` directory.

 !!! note
     All nodes within the allocation may be accessed via SSH.
 Unallocated nodes are not accessible to the user.

 The allocated nodes are accessible via SSH from login nodes.
 The nodes may access each other via SSH as well.

 Calculations on allocated nodes may be executed remotely via the MPI, SSH, pdsh, or clush.
-You may find out which nodes belong to the allocation by reading the $PBS_NODEFILE file
+You may find out which nodes belong to the allocation by reading the `$PBS_NODEFILE` file

 ```console
 $ qsub -q qexp -l select=4:ncpus=16 -I